creationix/howtonode.org/articles/express-mongodb.markdown

 I'll assume that you already have an installed version of node.js (why else would you be looking at a how-to?! ;) ) However as [node][] is subject to a reasonably high rate of change for the purposes of this article everything has been written to run against the ['v0.4.9' tag][].

-###kiwi###
+###npm###

-The original version of this article required various dependencies to be installed by hand from github repositories, package management has moved on within node.js since that time and we will use this to our advantage by following the instructions on how to install the [kiwi package manager][].
+The original version of this article required various dependencies to be installed by hand from github repositories, package management has moved on within node.js since that time and we will use this to our advantage by following the instructions on how to install the [npm][].
-Once kiwi is installed you should be able to execute:
+Once npm is installed you should be able to execute:

-    kiwi search
+    npm search

 From your console and see a list of [node][] packages that can be installed, if you cannot then it would be a good plan to figure out why not before proceeding.

 ## Getting hold of express
 Installing express on your system is as easy as:

-    kiwi install express 0.9.0
+    npm install express

 Now we can begin with the process of writing our blog, let the good times (blog)roll.